pushme-pullyou/pushme-pullyou.github.io/gubgub/README.md

 * https://en.wikipedia.org/wiki/Doctor_Dolittle
 * https://en.wikipedia.org/wiki/Gub_Gub%27s_Book

-Other Dr Dolittle aniumal names that could be fun project names:
+Other Dr Dolittle animal names that could be fun project names:

  The animal team includes Polynesia (a parrot), Gub-Gub (a pig), Jip (a dog), Dab-Dab (a duck), Chee-Chee (a monkey), Too-Too (an owl), the Pushmi-pullyu, and a White Mouse later named simply "Whitey".